Create and manage funds

 Choose a color in the Theme section to help differentiate funds at a glance.
 The theme is only shown on the administrator side of Giving.

-In the Description box, add a short description of what this fund will be used for.
+In the Description box, add a brief description of how this fund will be used.
 Fund descriptions are visible to donors when they donate on Church Center.

-If you have enabled memo lines, check the box in the Memo field box to allow donors to add a note to donations given to this fund.
+If you have enabled memo lines in the donation form settings, check the box in the Memo field section to allow notes to be included with donations given to this fund.

 Check the box in the Text2Give section to allow donors to donate to this fund via text.
 Set up a fund shortcut to make it easier for Text2Give donors to designate their donation to that fund.